Lahphim/go-crawler-challenge/README.md

 # Internal Certification Challenge

-A project to challenge ourself with specific web stack to achive the Internal Certification. 🚀 The requirement of this project is about extracting large amounts of data from the Google search result page.
+A project to challenge ourself with specific web stack to achieve the Internal Certification. 🚀 The requirement of this project is about extracting large amounts of data from the Google search result page.

 ## Prerequisite